Congratulations on your admission to UNH Franklin Pierce School of Law!

 - Pay online

-- In person by check in the Admissions Office - Please make checks or money orders payable to the University of New Hampshire Franklin Pierce School of Law and include your student ID number on the face of the check.
+- Pay by check - Please make checks or money orders payable to the University of New Hampshire Franklin Pierce School of Law and include your student ID number on the face of the check.

 Please contact the UNH Franklin Pierce Admissions Office by phone at (603) 513-5300.